Copyright for Graduate Students (Hybrid)

 - Using third-party works in your writing, including using public domain and openly licensed works, relying on fair use, and securing permission;

-- Depositing scholarship online; and
+- Making your scholarship available and accessible online; and

 - Considerations when signing a publication contract.